asmecher/beacon/README.md

 To install the tool:
 - Clone the repository locally
 - Install composer dependencies: `composer install`
 - Create an empty database called "beacon" (username=beacon, password=beacon).
-(This can be overridden using environment variables.)
+(This can be overridden using environment variables, see .)
-- Create the database schema by running `php manage.php -c
+- Create the database schema by running `php beacon.php database create`

 ## Usage